-- Develop and deliver training and capacity building activities to enhance the capacity of government agencies and other stakeholders to conduct economic analyses related to marine resource management. - Build and maintain relationships with government agencies, non-governmental organizations, and other stakeholders involved in marine resource management. - Contribute to meetings, workshops, and national and regional events related to marine spatial planning and economic assessments. - Ensure that all marine resource economics and blue economy knowledge products created are well disseminated and stored in a relevant depository for future access and use.
+• Develop and deliver training and capacity building activities to enhance the capacity of government agencies and stakeholders on training courses in fisheries and related economics.

+- Build and maintain relationships with government agencies, non-governmental organizations, and other stakeholders involved in marine resource management. - Contribute to meetings, workshops, and national and regional events related to marine spatial planning and marine resources economies. - Ensure that all marine resource economics and blue economy knowledge products created are well disseminated and stored in a relevant depository for future access and use.